 You should check that the payments you get match what we said they should be on your award notice.
-You should tell us if you get any payments that don't match what is shown on your award notice.
+Tell us if you get any payments that don't match what is shown on your award notice.
+If anything is wrong, missing or incomplete you must tell us straight away.
+Make a note of when you got your award notice and when you told us about the mistake.
+We may ask you for this information to show that you acted within 30 days.